shivamanibrt/shivamanibrt/README.md

 ### 🚀 Projects

 - <a href="https://www.dmmate.com/" target="_blank">DmMate</a>
-  A tool to automate social media Comments and DMs by helping solo creator engage with their audience.
+  Building tool to automate social media Comments and DMs by helping solo creator engage with their audience and generate leads.

 ### 🛠️ Tech Stack